What is a Traffic Infraction?

 A Traffic Infraction is a violation of one of the rules of the road under the laws of the State or a Municipality of Washington.
 Infractions are not criminal violations, and have different rules than do criminal law.
-Penalties for traffic infraction violations do not include imprisonment, but do include monetary penalties and the reporting of the violation to the Department of Licensing (DOL) for placement on your driving record.
+Penalties for traffic infraction violations do not include imprisonment, but do include monetary penalties and mu;lti[ple comtted violations can result in a license suspension.
+Does an infraction go on your record?
+Yes, the violation is reported to the Department of Licensing (DOL) for placement on your driving record.
+It will then be reported to your insurance company for 3 years on a standard license, although once reported they can still consider it after the three years are expired..
 There are other ramifications for holders of Commercial Drivers Licenses (CDLs) and those under 18 with an Intermediate Drivers License.

-Non-Moving Infractions are primarily equipment violations, such as a non-working head or tail-lights, Cracked Windshields, loud muffler, window tint being to dark, and at this time they include Cell Phone and Texting tickets, and No Seatbelt violations.
-These violations are generally also reportable by DOL to Insurance Companies or Employers, but also generally have far less or no impact on insurance rates
+Non-Moving Infractions are primarily equipment violations, such as a non-working head or tail-lights, Cracked Windshields, loud muffler, window tint being to dark, or No Seatbelt violations.
+These violations are generally also reportable by DOL to Insurance Companies or Employers, but also generally have far less to no impact on insurance rates

 No Proof of Insurance, No License On Person, or No Registration or Expired Tabs are not specifically safety violations, but are reportable.
 They may also have very high fines if found committed.